 With a new, somewhat buried feature in iOS 8, unintentionally closing a tab in Safari is no longer the burden it used to be.
 With iOS 7, you had to tap on the bookmarks icon from the main toolbar and go through your history to get that accidentally closed tab back.
 Now, Apple makes it easy to much easier to remedy the situation.

-By default, messages are stored forever on your iPad, iPhone, and iPod touch.
-It's not too often that you'll need to view a text from a year ago, and keeping all those images, video, and other media—and the messages themselves—can take up valuable storage space on your device.
+By default, texts and iMessages are stored forever in the Messages app on your iPhone.
+But do you really need them to be?
+It's not too often that you'll need to view a text from a year ago, and keeping all those images, video, and other media — not to mention the messages themselves — can take up valuable storage space on your device.

 In certain situations, it can be a little difficult to get a handle on my exact location when others ask where I am or how to get to me.
 Now, thanks to one of the newly introduced features on iOS 8, I can easily share my exact location with friends, right from within the Messages app on my iPhone.